ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Role Based Access Control (RBAC) defines what an end user or administrator can do.
 In relation to system administration, RBAC provides various roles each of which can only perform certain tasks.
 For example, help desk staff may be able to only view certain resources, whereas system administrators could view, create, and delete those resources.
 Office 365 provides a subset of administrative roles available in Microsoft Azure.

-Privileged Identity Management (PIM) can be leveraged to enhance the RBAC model for Azure Active Directory role-based management access, and parts of other Microsoft services like Office 365 and Intune.
+Privileged Identity Management (PIM) can be leveraged to enhance the RBAC model for Azure Active Directory role-based management access, and parts of other Microsoft services like Office 365 and Microsoft Endpoint Manager.
 PIM requests are made through the Azure portal for elevated access only when they are required, and access is expired after a specified period.

 The following Office 365 roles can be assigned via PIM: